sleep2night/To-Do-List-Website/README.md

 # To Do List Website
-Simple Todo List built with React and Vite
+Simple To Do List built with React and Vite

 ## Features
 - Add, edit, or delete tasks